Godcrying123/sma_easy_helper_backend/README.md

 **4.Customer can click the previous used tab for switching the tab**
 >
 **5.Customer can go to log tab to get your operation step**
+### Package Environment Deploy ###
+**1. Directly download the compiled package based on your target system (for example Linux).**
+>
+You can go to the release tab of this github and download the tar file based on your used environment.
+For example, you should download the windows version if you want to deploy this in your environment.
+>
+**2. use go build command to build the package and run it.**
+>
+If you would like to see the features of every functions and its data flow. please make sure the environment has installed the golang 1.14 environment. and you can directly run go build main.go in the root directory. the go mod will directly download the required package.
+>